johannalouise/repobepo/README.md

 * Push events (when someone pushes code to a repository)
 * When someone forks the repository

-If you want to know more about which types of events and actions that can be used for a webhook in GitHub, you can read GitHub's own [documentation](https://developer.github.com/webhooks/) for webhooks in GitHub.
+If you want to know more about which types of events and actions that can be used for a webhook in GitHub, you can read GitHub's [documentation](https://developer.github.com/webhooks/) for webhooks in GitHub.

 As we mentioned before, you can decide which types of events a webhook will be triggered by.
 In the settings of your repository, you can add a webhook and decide if you want to receive payload for all types of events or only specific ones.